RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 I will speak in this section on two areas.
 The first is the emotional connection with the music, and the second is the actual mental focus and concentration that is required in drumming.

 Several studies have pointed to the emotional connection between musicians and their music.
-In fact, some research hints at the idea that professional musicians can experience emotional connections more intensely than amateur musicians.
+In fact, some research, like the work of C.A.
+Mikutta and colleagues, hints at the idea that professional musicians can experience emotional connections more intensely than amateur musicians.

 Many factors might contribute to the emotional connection to a given piece of music, including, but not limited to, nostalgia and memories, the lyrical content, and even the chords and rhythm used.